jiriklepl/NSWI131/README.md

 **CPU:**

-The CPU of the environment is *Intel(R) Xeon(R) Gold 6230*.
+The CPU of the environment is *Intel(R) Xeon(R) Gold 6230*, there are two such CPUs, each representing one NUMA node.
 It has access to 80 CPU threads (including hyper-threading).
 The CPU nodes 0-19, 40-59 are on NUMA node 0, the rest (20-39, 60-79) is on NUMA node 1.
 CPU nodes *n* and *n+40* always share the same physical core.

 CPU clock-rate is 2100 MHz and maximum CPU clock-rate is 3900 MHz, and it idles at 800 MHz.

-There are two such CPUs, each representing one NUMA node.

 The cache configuration of the CPUs is as follows: